Let’s start at the beginning…

 We need to understand that our mind is a powerful tool that we use for certain things, but ultimately its’ job is to think, all the time.
 And it has evolved from a place of surviving, while society has evolved to a place of thriving.
 We no longer need to be on constant high alert to survive.
 We have the luxury of ignoring the thoughts coming from our mind and instead tapping into our inner voice for guidance and deep wisdom.

 Understanding this helps to learn who we are and thus connect more deeply with our truth.
 We’re more compassionate to ourselves and others, building deeper connections.
-Also, it can provide confidence to instill boundaries with people to maintain healthy relations.
+Finding our tribe, the people who support and lift us up, is that much easier when we feel free to be our authentic selves.

-Finally, being more conscious and getting connected creates a desire to spend time in nature.
+Finally, being more conscious and getting connected enhances our time in nature.
 This is every humans healing place, even if unfamiliar and not normally experienced.
 The clarity or deep healing that can come with time spent outdoors is undeniably the cheapest therapy you will ever have.
 Everything outside is alive, strengthening our connection to life and great wisdom.

 Getting connected and living consciously, automatically brings mindfulness to our consumption style and habits.